-Reflecting Nepali culture, undergoing transformations that were considerably influenced by religion, politics, social conditions, events such as natural disasters and so on, Nepali Arts has evolved immensely over the eras.
+Reflecting Nepali culture, undergoing transformations that were considerably influenced by religion, politics, social conditions, events such as natural disasters, and so on, Nepali Arts has evolved immensely over the eras.

 Historically, architectural feats and structures, wooden carvings, manuscripts, mandala, wall paintings, portrait painting, were some of the major artworks.
 The forms of art in context with Nepal are innumerable, the artworks can be classified in the following ways.:-

 In the past, paintings were mainly done in manuscripts, walls, wood, copper or other metal plates, or cloth.
 Local materials such as minerals, plants, soil etc were used for extracting colors.
-Thangka Pantings, Mithila paintings, Pauwa paintings, are some examples of Nepali paintings.
+Thangka Paintings, Mithila paintings, Pauwa paintings, are some examples of Nepali paintings.
 These days paintings are mostly done in canvases and are influenced by western culture.

 The intricate linings of the wooden windows and doors of a temple, the complex geometry of a stupa, the prayer wheels, are examples of architecture.
 Architectural art can mainly be seen in religious sites or historical areas.
 Architecture has had major shifts according to the eras and revolutions that occurred with time.

-Artists mainly made use of bronze, granite, sandstone, limestone, for sculpting figures of gods, leaders and rulers.
+Artists mainly made use of bronze, granite, sandstone, limestone, for sculpting figures of gods, leaders, and rulers.
 The statues of gods, various rulers can still be seen in historical areas.

 Traditionally a lot of utensils and household materials used by Nepalese were made out of molded clay such as pyala, gamala, gyampo, gagri, diyo, lamps, flower vases and so on.